bnnm/wwiser/doc/WWISER.md

 This indicates some kind of problem.
 Typically missing memory bank (try loading more banks first), or an unsupported Wwise feature.
 The later will play as silence (parts are marked as `?`) rather than failing, since sometimes it doesn't matter much.

 Unsupported features are usually programatically generated audio (such as a sine wave, a "whoosh" wind sfx, and so on), or Wwise midi (that is mostly silent and used for syncronization rather than sound).

+If the `.txtp` includes a huge number of sounds it may also be marked, as *vgmstream* currently has some max limits.

 ### External mark {e}